Please ask any unanswered questions in the boxes to the right.

-How long does it take for my recommenders to receive an email with the link to the form to fill out?
+How long does it take for my recommender to receive an email with the link to the form to fill out?

-The email is sent to your recommenders as soon as you enter his/her information into your application and save that page.
-You should follow up to be sure that they all have received the email.
+The email is sent to your recommender(s) as soon as you enter their information into your application and save that page.
+You should follow up to be sure that they have received the email.
 Remind them to check their junk mail, too.
-Sign into your application and go to the Recommendation page to track your recommenders’ progress and to send reminders.
+Sign into your application and go to the Recommendation page to track the progress or your recommender(s) and to send reminders.

-- If you have submitted your application and need to make changes to your recommenders’ information, please call the office (978-744-2111) or email us at firstname.lastname@example.org for assistance.
+- If you have submitted your application and need to make changes to a recommender’s information, please call the office (978-744-2111) or email us at firstname.lastname@example.org for assistance.